-Government parties to the Paris Agreement acknowledged that the pledges they made for reducing GHGs prior to COP 21 were inadequate (as contained in Intended Nationally Determined Contributions, or INDCs).
-It's clear that future plans will have to be more ambitious, and encompass both developed and fast-growing emerging nations reducing emissions throughout their economies-not just in the energy sector.
-A growing body of research demonstrates that agriculture and food systems must be included in current and future climate policy, both at global and national levels.
+Government parties to the Paris Agreement acknowledged that the pledges they made were inadequate (as contained in Intended Nationally Determined Contributions, or INDCs).
+The recent IPCC 1.5°C report makes clear that future plans will have to be more ambitious.
+Both developed and fast-growing emerging nations will need to reduce GHG emissions throughout their economies and not just in the energy sector.
+A growing body of research concludes that agriculture and food systems must be central to current and future climate policy, both at global and national levels.